ossrs/srs/README.md

 Remark:

 1. Concurrency: The concurrency of single process.
-1. MultipleProcess: SRS is single process, while [srs-dolphin][srs-dolphin] is a MultipleProcess SRS.
+1. MultipleProcess: SRS is single process, while [go-oryx][oryx] is a MultipleProcess SRS.
 1. HLS aonly: The HLS audio only streaming delivery.
 1. BW check: The bandwidth check.
 1. Security: To allow or deny stream publish or play.